Bewitched (2005 film)

 Bewitched is a 2005 American fantasy romantic comedy film co-written, co-produced, and directed by Nora Ephron, and starring Nicole Kidman and Will Ferrell alongside an ensemble cast featuring Shirley MacLaine, Michael Caine, Jason Schwartzman, Kristin Chenoweth (in her film debut), Heather Burns, Jim Turner, Stephen Colbert, David Alan Grier, Michael Badalucco, Carole Shelley, and Steve Carell.
 The film follows an actor (Ferrell) who discovers, while filming the remake of Bewitched, that his co-star (Kidman) is an actual witch.

-Produced and distributed by Columbia Pictures with Red Wagon Entertainment, the film is a re-imagining of the television series of the same title (produced by Columbia's Screen Gems television studio, now Sony Pictures Television).
-Bewitched opened theatrically on June 24, 2005, to negative reviews and failed to meet expectations at the box office.
+Produced by Red Wagon Entertainment and distributed by Sony Pictures Releasing through its Columbia Pictures label, the film is a re-imagining of the television series of the same title (produced by Columbia's Screen Gems television studio, now Sony Pictures Television).
+Bewitched opened theatrically on June 24, 2005, to unfavorable reviews and failed to meet expectations at the box office.

 Plot

 Jack Wyatt is a narcissistic actor who is approached to play Darrin in a remake of the sitcom Bewitched, but insists that an unknown play Samantha.
 Isabel Bigelow is an actual witch who decides she wants to be normal and moves to Los Angeles to start a new life and becomes friends with her neighbor Maria.
 She goes to a bookstore to learn how to get a job after seeing an advertisement of Ed McMahon on television.
 Jack happens to be at the same bookstore after attending some failed Samantha auditions.
 Jack spots Isabel and persuades her to audition.
 At the same time, while she tries to settle into her new life, Isabel's intrusive father Nigel keeps appearing to convince her to return home.

 After Isabel impresses the show's producers and writers, Jack finally convinces Isabel to join the show.
 Also joining the show is legendary actress Iris Smythson, as Endora.
 After a successful taping of the pilot, Isabel happens to overhear a conversation between Jack and his agent Ritchie about how they tricked Isabel into appearing without having any lines.
 Furious, Isabel storms off with Nina and her new neighbor friend Maria.
 She sees she has three choices: quit, get mad, or live with it.
-Instead, Isabel's Aunt Clara visits and aids Isabel in casting a Love spell on Jack.
+Instead, Isabel's Aunt Clara visits and aids Isabel in casting a love spell on Jack.
 At the same time, Nigel is introduced to Iris and becomes infatuated with her.

 The hex works and Jack becomes lovestruck by Isabel, insisting on several script changes to give her some dialogue and jokes, ignoring statements from test groups preferring Isabel over him.
 Jack's affection for Isabel grows and he asks her out on a date, making Isabel forget about the hex.
 But when he brings her home, she remembers and reverses it back to when she and Aunt Clara cast it.
 The next day, rather than the events the hex presented, Jack is outraged by the scores he received and takes his anger out on Isabel, who lashes back at him.
 Ritchie fires her, and she storms off.